caseymcc/voxigen/README.md

 ```
     World<BlockType, ChunkSizeX, ChunkSizeY, ChunkSizeZ, RegionSizeX, RegionSizeY, RegionSizeZ> world;
 ```
-The world segmentation is chossen at compile-time but the size of the world is a runtime option.
-Currently it can easily hold an earth sized planet and with some bit shifting in the hash key it could holder a Jupiter sized planet (assuming 0.5 meter cubes).
+The world segmentation is chosen at compile-time but the size of the world is a runtime option.
+Currently it can easily handle a sun sized planet (assuming 0.5 meter cubes).
 It should be noted that the library assumes right handed world with z as the "up" dimension in the world.

 This is still very new and likely at any point things may change and also not work.